 Although Niemann-Pick disease is fatal and often untreatable, the sooner it is recognized, the better is the chance to slow down its progression and limit the complications.
 Niemann-Pick disease is an autosomal recessive (AR) disease, which means both the parents must be affected or carriers of the genes for the disease to pass on to their children.
 Carrier persons of an AR disease do not show signs and symptoms of the disease, but they can pass the defective gene to the next generation.
 So if both the parents are carriers, each pregnancy has a 25% chance of producing a child with the disease.
 Parental counseling should be done, and genetic testing should be offered to families who may be carriers of the disease.

 Niemann-Pick disease has negative repercussions for many organs, and with or without treatment, it has high morbidity and mortality.
-The disease is best managed by an interprofessional team that includes a hepatologist or gastroenterologist, endocrinologist, neurologist, and genetic counselor.
+The condition is best managed by an interprofessional team that includes a hepatologist or gastroenterologist, endocrinologist, neurologist, and genetic counselor.
 Also, family care, nursing support, and social support are an integral part of the management.
-A lead consultant should be in charge of the patient care, and a nurse specialist, along with other specialists in the respective fields, should be involved to cover all the aspects of the disease.
+A lead consultant should be in charge of patient care, and a nurse specialist, along with other specialists in the respective fields, should be involved to cover all the aspects of the disease.
 Patient education is crucial, and social worker involvement, including a geneticist, is essential.
 In some parts of the world, preventive strategies include prenatal screening, restrictions on issuing marriage licenses to two people with the same disease.
 The screening of children and pregnant women who visit clinicians is an effective strategy to limit the disease but is not cost-effective yet.
-The social worker should ensure that the caregivers and patients have adequate support and financial resources so that they can continue with treatment.
-Nurses should educate patients on the importance of treatment compliance to avoid or halt serious complications, as well as monitoring treatment progress.
-Pharmacists may soon play a greater role as there are new drug products to assist in gene therapy or enzyme replacement therapy that can theoretically cure the disease.
+The social worker should ensure that the caregivers and patients have adequate support and financial resources to continue with treatment.
+Nurses should educate patients on the importance of treatment compliance to avoid or halt serious complications and monitor treatment progress.
+Pharmacists may soon play a greater role as new drug products assist in gene therapy or enzyme replacement therapy that can theoretically cure the disease.

-Active collaboration and discussion between interprofessional team members help in the better understanding of the progression or control of the disease.
+Active collaboration and discussion between interprofessional team members will lead to a better understanding of the progression and control of the disease.
+[Level 5]